natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/nlp/rag.rst

 - **Retriever**: Given an input, it gets the most similar chunks from the vector store by comparing the vector embeddings.
 - **Generator (LLM)**: It receives the original query and the retrieved data, and generates the answer.

-BBF allows you to integrate this process into your agent.
+BAF allows you to integrate this process into your agent.
 Our implementation uses `LangChain <https://python.langchain.com/>`_, which is a framework for developing apps with LLMs.
 It comes with a wide library of resources we can use to customize our RAG's components.